 Cities have faced scaling issues since the dawn of time.
 It's also true that solutions like Slack and Google Hangouts make this time unlike others in the past.
 However, there is something to be said about in-person collaboration and workspaces which spur spontaneous inetractions.

 Brent Simmons makes a point about indie apps and developers which can be true in some cases.
 However, my experience has been not that black and white.

 So, there's this problem on the Internet and its being caused by a seeming lack of foresight.
 What a shock!
 I am referring to iOS 8's (not so) mysterious stall in upgrade pace.

 Twitter erupted into its own little controversy.
 This time, @codinghorror got together with a bunch of smart fellas and tried to tame Markdown.

-I have always wondered why I am not so efficeint at reading materials on "the web" relative to my skill level in comprehending print or textbooks (digital or otherwise).
-I think I have a very substantiated hypothesis at this point: typos1.
-I cannot pretend to be very thorough with things I write, far from it.
-However, typos have a measurable and disturbing effect on my comprehension while reading a piece of text.
+I have always wondered why I am not so efficeint at reading materials on "the web" relative to my skill level in comprehending print or textbooks.
+I think I have a very substantiated hypothesis at this point.

 Google's design guidelines are very good, not in a light way either.
-Most designers I spoke to today seem very impressed and by just looking at Google's mockups, it makes me want to make something of that flavor.
-There are some rough edges but that is to be expected from such a new paradigm.
-So, does this mean Android is going to be pretty now?
-Well yes and no.
+Most designers I spoke to today seem very impressed and by just looking at Google's mockups.

 Facebook went ahead and bought Oculus Rift.
 This adds a few more billions to their Visa bill for this quarter.
 No big deal.